muratk3n/thirdwave/en/README.md

 thing (I do want them to exist, also plz try to kill less Palestenians).
-But if ripping up an existing peace deal caused the hostility in the first place, then is lining up bunch of allies behind Israel simply a patch up?
+But if ripping up an existing peace deal caused the hostility in the first place, then is lining up bunch of allies behind Israel a redundant fix?

-Wld US also strategically prefer an ME Cold War, or have everyone be in a concillatory / neutral state to both itself, Israel and eachother?
+Wld US also strategically prefer an ME Cold War?
+Or have everyone be in a concillatory / neutral state to both itself, Israel and eachother?